Lawlez/dev.lwlx.xyz/README.md

 - `email`: Your email, used as the "webMaster" and "managingEditor" field of the generated RSS feed, e.g. `alyssa@example.com`;
 - `url`: The base URL of your website, used to "compute" default canonical links from relative paths, e.g. 'https://lwlx.xyz';

-## RSS feed generation
+## RSS Feed Generation

-An RSS feed is auto-generated from your blog post feed.
-This feed is generated using the `rss` module (for converting JSON to RSS format) and `showdown` for converting the markdown files to RSS-compatible HTML.
+An RSS feed is auto-generated in the `public/` directory during the build process.
+It uses the `rss` module and the same `unified` markdown pipeline used for the blog posts, ensuring the feed content precisely matches the site content.

-For RSS generation to work, all your posts must contain a `datePublished` timestamp in their frontmatter metadata.
-To examine or customize the RSS generation, check out the `rssUtil.ts` file in the root directory.
+Check out `rssUtil.ts` to customize the feed generation logic.

 ## SEO